Share this Post

 If you’re scratching your head and going “Who?”, you’re not alone.
 I’d never heard of him either.

-Here’s the deal: Pedro’s grandfather was the exiled king of Portugal, Dom Pedro II.
+Here’s the deal: Pedro’s grandfather was the exiled emperor of Brazil, Dom Pedro II.
 Young Pedro grew up in France, and was a lieutenant colonel in the Austrian army.
 Interestingly, it seems he had a condition much like Germany’s Kaiser Wilhelm II—his left shoulder muscles had been damaged during birth, and despite lots of medical treatments, his left hand and arm were much weaker than his right.

 But you don’t need to remember any of that because there was no wedding.